Paprotk/ts3buildtool/README.md

 ## How it works
 This tool removes the need to manually open a package editor after every compile.
-It automates the "Compile -> Inject -> Test" loop.

-1.  **Build** your project in Rider or Visual Studio.
+1.  **Build** your project in your IDE.
 2.  **Locate**: The tool finds your new DLL and scans your `Mods` folder for the package.
 3.  **Inject**: It swaps the `S3SA` resource automatically.